axojeff/axojeff/README.md

 ## I know html and css... that's about it :D

 ### I have privated almost everything on my github account.
-Please DM me on discord if you'd like the source code of an old project.
+Please check out [this repo on my gitea instance](https://git.elliemese.win/Elliemese/GitHub-Archive) if you'd like to check those things out.
 You can find my projects on [My Gitea Instance](https://git.elliemese.win/Elliemese/) now!